Black Saddle: Production

 Originally entitled War Gun, but changed just prior to filming (presumably due to the similarity to Warner Brothers' Lawman), the series was created by executive producers Hal Hudson and John McGreevey.
 Antony Ellis was the producer.
 On NBC the show was broadcast on Saturdays from 9 to 9:30 p.m.
 Eastern Time.
 When it was moved to ABC it was shown on Fridays from 10:30 to 11 p.m.
 E. T.

 The pilot for the series was "Threat to Violence", the May 23, 1958, episode of Dick Powell's Zane Grey Theatre.
 Chris Alcaide portrayed Culhane in it, with Johnson and Anna Lisa in the roles that they had in the series.
 The change of stars occurred because the program's sponsor thought Alacaide "had become too familiar as a villain".

 Filming

 The NBC episodes were filmed at Fox Movie Ranch in the Santa Monica Mountains, while ABC's were shot at the Republic studio lot in Studio City.

 Theme

 Although the Black Saddle TV series lasted less than two full seasons, its original theme tune—written by Jerry Goldsmith under the name of his then-brother-in-law, J. Michael Hennagin, because Goldsmith himself was still under contract to CBS—lives on.
 Several cover versions of the tune have been recorded, many of which have since become available on YouTube.
 Moreover, from February 1967 until at least the fall of 1992, the theme was frequently featured in the programs of marching bands and bugle corps.

 Syndication as The Westerners

-For syndicated reruns, Black Saddle was combined with Law of the Plainsman, Johnny Ringo, and The Westerner, under the umbrella title, The Westerners, with new hosting sequences by Keenan Wynn.
+For syndicated reruns, Black Saddle was combined with several other short-run Four Star series, Law of the Plainsman, Johnny Ringo, and The Westerner, under the umbrella title, The Westerners, with new hosting sequences by Keenan Wynn.